Mt-Lampert/htmx_on_fiber/JOURNAL.md

 - [ ] implement `PUT /contacts/:id/save`
 - [ ] implement `DELETE /contacts/:id`
 -->

+## 2024-02-19 18:12

+- [x] implement `POST /contacts/new`, Flash part

+The hardest thing was getting my head around the concept (see my Obisidian article about it); after that, the implementation was a breeze.

+__p.a.:__ Got a warning from Firefox that the current implementation of fiberflash won't be tolerated much longer because of a cookie with  Same Site issues.
+Let's see how this works out.
+At the moment, it just works. :)

 ## 2024-02-18 23:56

 - [x] implement `POST /contacts/new`